-Vegan Diet Protein Sources: How to Get Enough Protein
+How to Get Enough Protein on a Vegan Diet

-When my friends first learned that I was following a 100% vegan diet, their first question was, “How do you get enough protein?”
+When my friends first learned that I was vegan, their first question was, “How do you get enough protein on a vegan diet?”

 In response to their genuine concern for my well-being, and for all of us whose families want to make sure that we are eating in a healthy way, I decided to write this article.
 It’s wonderful that people care about us, so let’s make sure to tell them we’re ok!